 Syncing a list or segment

 You can sync lists and segments, individually, from the main integration page.
-This can be done automatically, by clicking on the Sync now button, or you can activate the auto-sync option and let Retently sync them automatically, on a regular basis, every 24, 12 or 6 hours, depending on your subscription.
+This can be done automatically, by clicking on the Sync now button, or you can activate the auto-sync option and let Retently sync them automatically, on a regular basis, every 24 hours.
 You can have the auto-sync activated for a specific number of segments, which is proportional to the number of NPS campaigns you can create in your account.

 When you try to sync a list for the first time, you will be given two options: to continue the sync with the default properties mapped automatically, or you can choose to map data and select what properties will be imported to Retently (this option is highly recommended).